Vote Centers, Ballot Drop Box Locations Announced

 In addition, vote by mail ballots may be dropped off at any of 400 secure drop boxes located around the county, including one in Malibu—at the Malibu Library.

 All county vote centers will be open by Oct.
-30, from 10 a.m. to 7 p.m. to facilitate early voting, as well as being open from 7 a.m. to 8 p.m. on Election Day.
+30, from 10 a.m. to 7 p.m. to facilitate early voting.

 The closest vote centers to Malibu are: